 CALM AND AUTHENTIC

-Amidst the intoxicating smells, colours and sounds of Marrakesh, this traditional Riad is a magical melting pot of style, character, peace and comfort.
-A roof terrace, delicious food, log fires and charming hosts make this property an oasis of calm after a hard day's haggling at the markets.
+Amidst the intoxicating smells, colours and sounds of Marrakech, this traditional Riad is a magical melting pot of style, character, peace and comfort.
+A roof terrace, plunge pool, delicious food, log fires and charming hosts make this property an oasis of calm after a hard day’s haggling at the markets.

 To get to Marrakech, you can fly from London in about approx 3hr 30 and transfer to the accommodation by taxi.

 Peter arrived for a holiday with friends and by the end of his week he had, like you do, bought a Riad for total renovation!
 He is still not sure what came over him that week but lets just say he was seduced by the vibrancy of the colours and the architecture.
 Peter is English but was working in advertising in New York when he bought the Riad but now lives full time in Marrakech.
-He is supported by a wonderful small team including Karima the cook, Hassan and his younger brother, Yassine.
+Read his blog on life in Marrakech